ConsciousML/Machine-Learning-Cook-Book/README.md

 The content of this document is a simplification of various sections of these three book:
 - Deep Learning, by A. Courville, Ian Goodfellow, and Yoshua Bengio, 2016.
 - Machine Learning: a probabilistic perspective, by K.P.
 Murphy, 2012.
+- The Elements of  Statistical Learning, by T. Hastie, 2001.